 Cherry Red Spot On The Macula

-Dec 06, 2025 · 9 min read
+9 min read

 Main Subheading

 The cherry red spot on the macula is a striking clinical finding observed during an eye examination, particularly during fundoscopy, where the back of the eye is viewed.
 It manifests as a circular, intensely red area at the center of the macula, surrounded by a pale or whitish halo.
-This distinctive appearance arises because the foveola, the central pit within the macula, is thin enough that the underlying choroidal vasculature (the blood vessel layer behind the retina) is normally visible.
+On the flip side, this distinctive appearance arises because the foveola, the central pit within the macula, is thin enough that the underlying choroidal vasculature (the blood vessel layer behind the retina) is normally visible.
 When conditions cause the surrounding retinal layers to become opaque due to swelling or ischemia, the foveola retains its normal color due to its thinness, creating the characteristic "cherry red" appearance against the backdrop of the pallid retina.

 Comprehensive Overview